Myint Naing (politician, born 1968): Early life and education

 He was born on 5 July 1968 in Kyauktaw, Rakhine State, Burma (Myanmar).
 He graduated with B.A.
 (Hist) from Sittwe University.
 His previous job was in the military service.

 Political career

 He is a member of the Rakhine National Party.
-In the 2015 Myanmar general election, he was elected as an Amyotha Hluttaw MP and elected representative from Rakhine State № 5 preliminary constituency.
+In the 2015 Myanmar general election, he was elected as an Amyotha Hluttaw MP and elected representative from Rakhine State No. 5 preliminary constituency.